Flash-X/Milhoja/docs/DevGuide/code_generation.rst

 so those do not need to be specified in the JSON file.
 Any items in general must be passed into the data packet constructor, and the data packet will take ownership of the items and copy them into its own memory to manage it.
 We are assuming the items will remain valid throughout the life cycle of the entire packet.
-This section is generally good for non-tile specific variables that are used in your computation functions.
+This section is used for non-tile-specific variables that are used in the task functions.

 .. code-block::